Vizzuality/4-growth/client/README.md

 1. Go to the Dependabot alerts page and locate the front-end vulnerability to address
 2. Identify if the vulnerability affects production code:
-	- To do so run `yarn npm audit --recursive --environment production`
+	- To do so run `pnpm npm audit --recursive --environment production`
 	- If the dependency is _not_ listed by this command, then the vulnerability only affects the development code.
 You can dismiss the alert on GitHub as “Vulnerable code is not actually used” in the top right corner of the vulnerability page.
 	- If the dependency _is_ listed, follow the steps below.
 3. On the vulnerability page, click the “Create Dependabot security update” button
 	- This will create a Pull Request with a fix for the vulnerability.
 If GitHub can generate this PR, then you can merge and the security alert will disappear.
 	- If the vulnerability can't be patched automatically, follow the steps below.
-4. If the action fails, then you can semi-automatically update the vulnerable dependency by running `npm_config_yes=true npx yarn-audit-fix --only prod`
+4. If the action fails, then you can semi-automatically update the vulnerable dependency by running `npm_config_yes=true npx pnpm-audit-fix --only prod`
-	- `yarn-audit-fix` (see [repository](https://github.com/antongolub/yarn-audit-fix)) is a tool that applies the fixes from `npm audit fix` to Yarn installations
 	- The tool might also not be able to fix the vulnerability.
 If so, continue with the steps below.
 5. If the action fails, then you will have to manually update the dependencies until the vulnerability is solved